Pixelshaped/flat-mapper-benchmark/README.md

 Doctrine DTO has a little edge as it creates the DTOs during the results hydration, where other methods have to do it in another loop.

-FlatMapper is a little slower as it uses named parameters internally instead of mapping data in the same order as it has been queried.
+FlatMapper is a little slower as it uses named parameters internally instead of mapping data to the constructor in the same order as it has been queried, but it&#039;s not significant.

 ### benchFlatMapperWithDQL